Alan-Lee123/TOSView/README.md

 Using gdb seems a good idea, but typing "break" and "continue" all the time is boring and inefficient.

-While this project types "break" and "continue" for you automaticly, and draw the running traces of linux kernel functions in a graph.
+While this project types "break" and "continue" for you automaticly, and draw the running traces of linux kernel functions in a graph, and prune this graph according to your configuration.
 You can open the graph with a browser like Firefox and click the nodes of the graph to see the corresponding source codes.

 # Dependencies
 1. A linux distribution (ubuntu is recommemended)